chinmayto/kubernetes-ingress-nginx/Part_06/README.md

-# Part 6: Securing the Kubernetes Ingress Using Cert-Manager with HTTPS
+# Kubernetes Ingress Playlist – Part 6: Securing the Kubernetes Ingress Using Cert-Manager with HTTPS

 In the previous parts of our Kubernetes Ingress playlist, we covered installing the NGINX Ingress Controller, implementing host/path-based routing, and enabling authentication and self-signed TLS.
 Now, it's time to move a step ahead and automate certificate management using Cert-Manager — a powerful tool that simplifies issuing and renewing SSL/TLS certificates within your Kubernetes cluster.

 In this part, we’ll: